 Yes, you’ve guessed-another slime mould.
 This one, Ceratiomyxafruticulosasometimes coats complete rotten tree stumps.It is one of the most common slime molds and has a worldwide distribution.

 What is it.
 29

-Green Elf Cup-small bright green cups on dead branches.The wood is stained green and was much used in the production of veneers.
+Green Elf Cup-a fungus with small bright green cups on dead branches.The wood is stained green and was much used in the production of veneers.